-For the second year running Mayo Centra will enter a team in the An Post 8 day Rás and this year the riders are all members from the Western Lakes Cycling Club.
+For the second year running Mayo Centra will enter a team in the An Post 8 day Rás and this year the riders are all members of the Western Lakes Cycling Club.

 The five-man squad consists of a mixture of experienced cyclists and late vocations to the sport, which epitomises the focus on rider development at the Ballinrobe based club.